Regular Army of the Georgian Democratic Republic: 1919–1921

-In 1919, the discussions began on reorganization of the army.
-The deputy minister of the military Aleksandre Gedevanishvili supported using the People's Guard as the basis for the armed forces and uniting the headquarters of both bodies into a single body, the military collegium, for the better coordination, with the possible transition into the militia system only in the future.
-He did not oppose the retention of both the Regular Army and the People's Guard as separate bodies.
-The People's Guard formation department head Voronovich presented the plan to abolish the regular army altogether and establish the mandatory conscription into the People's Guard.
-General Kvinitadze, who was also asked to present his project, supported the abolition of People's Guard to create a strong regular army, with a military figure being appointed as the Minister of Military and the mobilization being conducted based on territorial principle.
-Ultimately, both armed formations were retained and a commission including both the regular army and the People's Guard representatives was established.
+In 1919, discussions began on reorganizing the armed forces.
+Aleksandre Gedevanishvili, the Deputy Minister of the Military, advocated using the People's Guard as the basis for the armed forces and merging the headquarters of the two formations into a single Military Collegium to improve coordination, while leaving the transition to a militia system for a later stage.
+He did not, however, oppose retaining the Regular Army and the People's Guard as separate formations.
+Voronovich, head of the People's Guard's Formation Department, proposed abolishing the regular army altogether and introducing compulsory military service in the People's Guard.
+General Kvinitadze, who was also asked to submit a proposal, took the opposite position, advocating the abolition of the People's Guard in favor of a strong regular army, the appointment of a military officer as Minister of the Military, and territorial-based mobilization.
+Ultimately, both formations were retained, and a commission comprising representatives of both the Regular Army and the People's Guard was established to consider their organization.

-In July 1919, the army was reorganized and retained only 16,950 personnel.
-It moved to the cadre system.
-In peace time, the army had three infantry brigades, army artillery divizion, cavalry regiment, coastal (border) detachment, engineering-technical forces and military school.
-In war time, three infantry brigades were to be organized into three divisions.
-The size of the military was to be upgraded to 45,820 men, with this being a classified information.
-The structure of the army in peace time was as follows:
+In July 1919, the army was reorganized and reduced to a peacetime strength of 16,950 personnel.
+It adopted a cadre system, under which the peacetime army consisted of three infantry brigades, an army artillery divizion, a cavalry regiment, a coastal (border) detachment, engineering-technical forces, and a military school.
+In wartime, the three infantry brigades were to be expanded into three divisions.
+The planned wartime strength of the army was 45,820 men, although this figure was classified.
+The peacetime structure of the army was as follows: